- Admission into the Cardiovascular Perfusion Program at North Shore University Hospital in Manhasset, N.Y.

 Advanced Standing into the M.S.
 Program in Cardiovascular Perfusion at LIU Post

 An experienced or practicing cardiovascular perfusionist who desires an M.S. in Cardiovascular Perfusion may apply for admission to this program.
 Their clinical expertise will be evaluated by North Shore University Hospital (NSUH) regarding individual competency in courses of surgery (6 credits); perfusion technology (6 credits); and three clinical practicums (I, II, III) - (5 credits each).
 The Director of the Cardiovascular Perfusion Program at the NSUH will assign the grades for these courses.
 The other admission criteria listed above under 1, 2, and 3 must also be met.
-Students with advanced standing must take 27 credits of graduate course work in Medical Biology in the Department of Biomedical Sciences at the LIU Post.
+Students with advanced standing must take 27 credits of graduate course work in Biomedical Sciences in the Department of Biomedical Sciences at the LIU Post.